Hum-Bao/honkai-star-rail-codes/README.md

 # honkai-star-rail-codes
 List of all currently available Honkai Star Rail gift codes
-- codes_RAW contains the codes in raw text form
+- codes_RAW contains the codes in raw text format
 - codes_JSON provides the codes in JSON format with the date each code was released
 - Codes are updated daily